lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - Game page controls:
   - When exiting fullscreen on the image, the `When?` and `Where?` labels perform a 1s typewriter animation in orange, then revert to the normal label color (white in dark mode, dark gray in light).
 There is no card ring/pulse on initial reveal.
 Implemented in `src/components/layouts/GameLayout1.tsx` with local `titlesAnimating`, `whenAnimIndex`, and `whereAnimIndex` state.
   - The Hints button in the bottom action bar is compact with a `HelpCircle` icon and a small count chip (e.g., `3/14`).
+  - After the user clicks Submit Guess and before navigation, a full-screen loading overlay appears with a spinner and the text "Preparing results...".
+Implemented in `src/components/layouts/GameLayout1.tsx` using local `isSubmitting` state set in `handleSubmitGuess()`.

 ### Button Border Radius Standard (2025-08)